favonia/cloudflare-ddns/README.markdown

 The value of `CF_API_TOKEN` should be an API **token** (_not_ an API key), which can be obtained from the [API Tokens page](https://dash.cloudflare.com/profile/api-tokens).
 (The less secure API key authentication is deliberately _not_ supported.)

 - To update only DNS records, use the **Edit zone DNS** template to create a token.
-- To update only WAF lists, choose **Create Custom Token** and add the **Accounts - Account Filter Lists - Write** permission to create a token.
+- To update only WAF lists, choose **Create Custom Token** and then add the **Accounts - Account Filter Lists - Write** permission to create a token.
-- To update DNS records _and_ WAF lists, use the **Edit zone DNS** template and add the **Accounts - Account Filter Lists - Write** permission to create a token.
+- To update DNS records _and_ WAF lists, use the **Edit zone DNS** template and then add the **Accounts - Account Filter Lists - Write** permission when creating the token.

-You can also grant new permissions to existing tokens at any time!
+You can also adjust the permissions of existing tokens at any time!

 </details>

 <details>
 <summary>📍 <code>DOMAINS</code> is the list of domains to update</summary>

 The value of `DOMAINS` should be a list of [fully qualified domain names (FQDNs)](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) separated by commas.
 For example, `DOMAINS=example.org,www.example.org,example.io` instructs the updater to manage the domains `example.org`, `www.example.org`, and `example.io`.
-These domains do not have to be in the same zone---the updater will identify their zones automatically.
+These domains do not have to share the same DNS zone---the updater will take care of the DNS zones behind the scene.

 </details>